 Scholars believe that during the 4th and 5th centuries, Advent was a season of ‘preparation’ for the baptism of new Christian’s at the January feast of Epiphany, the celebration of God’s incarnation represented by the visit of the Magi to baby Jesus (Matthew 2:1), His baptism in the Jordan River by John the Baptist (John 1:29), and His first miracle at Cana (John 2:1).
 During this season of preparation, Christian’s would spend 40 days in penance, prayer, and fasting to prepare for the celebration.
 By the 6th century, Roman Christians had tied Advent to the coming of Christ.
-The “coming” they had in mind was not Christ’s first coming … but His second coming as the Judge of the world (see Revelation).
-It was not until the Middle Ages when the Advent season was explicitly linked to Christ’s first coming … Christmas.
+The “coming” they had in mind was not actually Christ’s first coming … but His second coming as “the Judge of the world” (see Revelation).
+It was not until the Middle Ages when the Advent season would be explicitly linked to Christ’s first coming … Christmas.

 Today, the season of Advent lasts for four Sundays preceding Christmas.
 At that time, the new Christian year begins with the twelve-day celebration of Christmastide, which lasts from Christmas Eve until Epiphany on January 6th.
 Advent begins on the Sunday that falls between November 27th and December 3rd each year.

-Advent symbolizes the present situation of the Church in these “last days” (Acts 2:17; Hebrews 1:2), as The People of God wait for the return of Christ in glory.
+Advent symbolizes the present situation of the Church in these “last days” (Acts 2:17; Hebrews 1:2), as The People of God wait for the return of Christ in all His glory.
 It can be said that the Church today is in a similar situation than that of Israel at the end of Old Testament times — in exile, waiting and hoping in prayerful expectation for the coming of the Messiah Jesus.
-During Advent, the Church looks back upon Christ’s first coming in celebration while at the same time looking forward in eager anticipation to the second coming, that of Christ’s kingdom, when He will return for His people.
+During Advent, the Church looks back upon Christ’s first coming in celebration while at the same time looking forward in eager anticipation to the second coming, that of Christ’s Kingdom, when He will return for His people.
 The Advent hymn: “O Come, O Come, Emmanuel” beautifully and perfectly represents the Church’s cry during the Advent season: